Our Facilities

 |

 Until relatively recently, x-rays were created by directing a beam of x-rays through the patient onto a cassette which contained photographic film.
 The film then had to be developed using darkroom facilities or light sealed processors.
 Although it took only a few minutes to see the result, it always felt like an eternity.
 Conventional radiography is now being superseded by digital imaging.
-In The Cat Clinic, we have computer radiography (CR) facilities.
+In The Cat Clinic, we have digital radiography (DR) facilities.
 The initial steps of taking an x-ray are the same- an x-ray beam is directed through the patient onto a cassette.
-In place of a film, there is an imaging plate which responds to the x-rays.
-The exposed cassette is run through a CR reader and creates a digital image.
-The digital image can then be viewed and enhanced using software that has functions very similar to other conventional digital image-processing software, such as contrast, brightness, filtration and zoom.
-CR allows us to produce an image in a matter of seconds and because an image can be digitally altered and enhanced, we can often reduce the number of x-ray exposures a patient requires.
+In place of a film, there is an imaging plate which responds to the x-rays, sending a digital image directly to the computer.
+The digital image can then be viewed and enhanced using software to improve contrast, magnify or highlight specific areas.
+DR allows us to produce an image in a matter of seconds and because an image can be digitally altered and enhanced, we can often reduce the number of x-ray exposures a patient requires.

 X-rays remain the most common diagnostic imaging modality.
-They are particularly useful for looking at bony structures (fractures, arthritis, tumours) but are also extremely useful for investigating internal organs such as heart, lungs, liver and kidneys.
+They are particularly useful for looking at bony structures (fractures, arthritis, tumours), checking for kidney or bladder stones, or as an adjunct to assess internal organs such as heart, lungs, liver and kidneys.

 X-rays remain the most common diagnostic imaging modality.
-They are particularly useful for looking at bony structures (fractures, arthritis, tumours) but are also extremely useful for investigating internal organs such as heart, lungs, liver and kidneys.
+They are particularly useful for looking at bony structures (fractures, arthritis, tumours), checking for kidney or bladder stones, or as an adjunct to assess internal organs such as heart, lungs, liver and kidneys.

 Ultrasound Scanning